alxndrryan/wk-3-hw/README.md

 * A styled webpage with functional buttons as opposed to confirm and alert functions

-* Determine a WET solution to this program as opposed to needing 15 password generator functions and 15 if/else statements
+* Determine a DRY solution to this program as opposed to needing 15 password generator functions and 15 if/else statements